 Step 2 - In-Store Design

 Bin design and in-store communications that encourage proper sorting by customers are tested.
 Our goal is a recycling stream that is at least 90% clean.

-Foodservice packaging is collected with the cardboard boxes, also known as old corrugated cardboard, used to deliver products to restaurants.
+Foodservice packaging can be collected and sent to recycling mills that can accept a variety of inputs, including cardboard boxes, also known as old corrugated cardboard.
 Old Corrugated Cardboard is one of the most recycled materials in the U.S.

 Step 4 - Recycle Material & Conduct Tests

 Material is recycled and testing is conducted to determine the most valuable end products and inform future packaging designs.